DC 37 Health & Security Plan Benefits

 Orthodontics, prosthetics or root canal therapy.

 For information relating to dental pre-authorizations and claims, you should contact the Inquiry Unit at 212-815-1234.
 The yearly maximum benefit is $1,700.
+Effective 7/1/14, such limit does not apply to dental care for individuals under the age of 18.

 of the Plan's Dental Services